en An official website of the U.S. Gov

 While the IRS is asking for additional information, it will hold your refund (Credit)

 You will be banned from claiming the credit for two years if you improperly claimed the credit due to reckless or intentional disregard of rules or regulations and for ten years if you claimed the credit due to fraud.
-Thus, filing a tax return with an error on your EITC may cause the EITC to be disallowed in subsequent years.
+Thus, filing a tax return with an error on your ACTC or EITC may cause the EITC to be disallowed in subsequent years.
 See Consequences of Errors on Your EITC Returns.

 6